PRODUCTION LOCATIONS

 - India

-- The ARMEDANGELS HQ is located in Cologne, Germany.
+- The ARMEDANGELS headquarters is located in Cologne, Germany.

-- Exact means or routes of transport in the supply chain are not disclosed.
+Modes of transport within the supply chain are not disclosed.

 - Organic wool